After reading this post, you are likely never to encounter any issue if you want to pay for Facebook ads in Nigeria with

-The best way to pay for Facebook ads in Nigeria is via naira using Payu.
+This post discussed how to pay for Facebook ads using Payu for Nigerians.
 I suggest you use a Naira ad account as it makes it a lot easier to fund your ad wallet; It is also the only way you can pay with the Nigerian Naira.

 You don’t have to worry about spending limits on your card or exchanges rates to fund your dollar cards.

 If you rather pay in dollars, understand that you must use a dollar card if you want to fund your ad wallet with a substantial amount of money.

 Some Nigerian Naira debit cards enable you to spend a little over $20 monthly, while many others do not support international transactions.

 Also, note that exchange rate to fund dollar cards are on the tall side.

 Have fun running your ad.